corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 * When creating a backup table, the Archive Service created a backup table index name greater than 30 characters.
 This caused problems with Oracle 11.

 * When used with a Corda 4.11 node, it was possible for the Archive Service `create-snapshot` command to fail.
 This issue occurred when the node database was one of SQL Server, Oracle, or PostgreSQL, and the Archive Service was configured to use a backup schema.
-This issue has been resolved.

 * When done immediately after a `delete-vault` operation, the `import-snapshot` would fail to import transactions in an Archive Service regression.
 This issue has been resolved.